roverwing/RoverWingLibrary/docs/installation.rst

 any name you like, but you can only have one object of class Rover in your sketch.

-Since the Feather board communicates with the RoverWing using I2C protocol, you need to call :expr:`Wire.begin()` before initializing the RoverWing.
+Since the Feather board communicates with the RoverWing using I2C protocol, you need to call :c:expr:`Wire.begin()` before initializing the RoverWing.
 It is advised that you use fast mode (400 kHz) I2C; if your feather board doesn't support it, or you have trouble connecting, comment :expr:`Wire.setClock()` line to use default speed (100 kHz).